 - Trending Searches

 Would you like to know which queries (with regards to your keyword) are people searching for on search engines?
 BiQ can help with that too.
-For instance, ‘plumbing pipes’ has about 34 trending searches.
+For instance, ‘plumbing pipes’ has 33 trending searches derived from the tool.

 They include ‘plumbing pipes types,’ ‘plumbing pipes home depot,’ plumbing pipes and fittings,’ ‘plumbing pipes for sale,’ ‘plumbing pipes rattling,’ etc. Remember, each and every result here comes complete with search volume, intent, CPC, and competition data.